 Sequoia National Park (California)

-Having not yet visited Oregon Caves National Monument, we will defer to Crystal Cave for this spot since it is the first cave Scott ever entered in 1988.
+Crystal Cave was the first cave Scott ever entered in 1988.